Tis1201/data_fs04/src/routes/admin/debug/redis/README.md

     "message": "Hello from admin"
   }
   ```
-- **Delivery**: Message is published to the `messages` Redis channel and relayed to the device through Pushpin
+- **Delivery**: Message is published to the `messages` Redis channel and relayed to the device through MQTT

 ### 3. Special Commands